Keratoacanthoma

 How is keratoacanthoma diagnosed?

 Diagnosis can be easily made from history and clinical examination.
 Keratoacanthomas have a characteristic appearance upon inspection.
-However, may be just a clinical diagnosis is insufficient and confirmation is required through additional tests.
+However, often just a clinical diagnosis is insufficient and confirmation is required through additional tests.
 A skin biopsy is helpful and this will reveal the presence of small fragments of keratin which is a part of normal skin tissue.
 Other additional findings will also be demonstrated which can help confirm the diagnosis.

 Treatment options